Oph3Z1/oph3z-phone/README.md

 Developers can build their own apps and add them to the phone without touching the main code.
 There is a separate starter template for that:

 [oph3z-phone-app-template](https://github.com/Oph3Z1/oph3z-phone-example-app)

-## Tech stack

-- Interface: React 18, Redux Toolkit, Vite, and plain CSS
-- Game side: Lua 5.4
-- Storage: JSON files, one per player (MySQL is only used for billing)
-- Voice and sound: pma-voice and xsound
-- Video calls: WebRTC

 ## Requirements